-OPERATING PROCEDURES WHICH WILL BE APPLIED
+8. OPERATING PROCEDURES WHICH WILL BE APPLIED

-3.1 EMERGENCY (OPERATING PROCEDURES)
+8.1.
+EMERGENCY (OPERATING PROCEDURES)

-- 3.1.1 All SSGC employees, and people other than SSGC employees, who use SSGC premises, are responsible for ensuring that they understand the emergency procedures. - 3.1.2 The emergency procedures for each site will be: - a) Detailed in the local arrangements. - b) Issued to all SSGC employees. - c) Detailed in information given to visitors and contractors. - d) Displayed on notices at the site. - e) Practised as regularly as is necessary to ensure effectiveness, with an emergency evacuation being practised at least twice annually. - 3.1.3 There will be a Senior Member of Management (SMOM) responsible for ensuring that appropriate action is taken in an emergency. - a) The SMOM will be responsible for taking charge of any emergency and for liaison with the emergency services. - b) The SMOM will advise the emergency services of the nature and the extent of the emergency. - c) On large Sites a special point will be marked at which the SMOM will stand. - d) A fluorescent jacket will be worn by the SMOM in the event of an emergency. - e) The SMOM will ensure that appropriate members of staff are appointed to act as Fire Wardens who will assist in emergency situations and evacuation practices.
-Fire Wardens will be provided with the training, facilities and equipment required to undertake the task proficiently. - 3.1.4 The emergency evacuation procedure for each Site will comply with the following requirements. - a) That the fire alarm and or public address system (where available) be used to initiate the evacuation of the building, or part of the building if appropriate.
+- 8.1.2.
+All SSGC employees, and people other than SSGC employees, who use SSGC premises, are responsible for ensuring that they understand the emergency procedures. - 8.1.2.
+The emergency procedures for each site will be: - a) Detailed in the local arrangements. - b) Issued to all SSGC employees. - c) Detailed in the information given to visitors and contractors. - d) Displayed on notices at the site. - e) Practised as regularly as is necessary to ensure effectiveness, with an emergency evacuation being practised at least twice annually. - 8.1.3.
+There will be a Senior Member of Management (SMOM) responsible for ensuring that appropriate action is taken in an emergency. - a) The SMOM will be responsible for taking charge of any emergency and for liaison with the emergency services. - b) The SMOM will advise the emergency services of the nature and the extent of the emergency. - c) On large sites, a specific point will be marked at which the SMOM will stand. - d) A fluorescent jacket will be worn by the SMOM in the event of an emergency. - e) The SMOM will ensure that appropriate members of staff are appointed to act as Fire Wardens who will assist in emergency situations and evacuation practices.
+Fire Wardens will be provided with the training, facilities and equipment required to undertake the task proficiently.

-Web Address: Version: 3.2
+Web Address: www.ssgc-net.com Version: 3.4

-Page 11 of 32 Author: Antony Monaghan
+Page 8 of 23 Author: Antony Monaghan

 Internal \ Private

-- b) That everyone leave the building using the nearest available safe exit route and report to the Fire Warden at their designated assembly point or place of safety. - c) That the Fire Wardens report missing people to the SMOM, who will inform the emergency services. - d) That no one re-enters the building until clearance to do so has been given by the SMOM. - 3.1.5 Local arrangements will be in place to monitor incoming packages and receptionists will have a procedure for dealing with bomb threats. - 3.1.6 Emergency Team There are certain situations that can occur within an SSGC establishment that can require a response by members of staff who have a specific knowledge or have received particular training.
-It is not SSGC's intent to emulate the emergency services, but to provide a knowledgeable support in situations that may be peculiar to SSGC.
+- 8.1.4.
+The emergency evacuation procedure for each site will comply with the following requirements. - a) That the fire alarm and or public address system (where available) be used to initiate the evacuation of the building, or part of the building if appropriate. - b) That everyone leaves the building using the nearest available safe exit route and report to the Fire Warden at their designated assembly point or place of safety. - c) That the Fire Wardens report missing people to the SMOM, who will inform the emergency services. - d) That no one re-enters the building until clearance to do so has been given by the SMOM. - 8.1.5.
+Local arrangements will be in place to monitor incoming packages, and receptionists will have a procedure for dealing with bomb threats. - 8.1.6.Emergency Team There are certain situations that can occur within an SSGC establishment that can require a response by members of staff who have specific knowledge or have received thorough training.
+It is not SSGC's intent to emulate the emergency services, but to provide knowledgeable support in situations that may be peculiar to SSGC.